mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Updating the leaf secret of a member;
 * Removing a member.

-Each of these operations is "proposed" by sending a message of the corresponding type (Add / Update / Remove).
-The state of the group is not changed, however, until a Commit message is sent to provide the group with fresh entropy.
+Each of these operations is "proposed" by sending a message of the corresponding type (_Add_ / _Update_ / _Remove_).
+However, the state of the group is not  changed until a _Commit_ message is sent to provide the group with fresh entropy.
 In this section, we show each proposal being committed immediately, but in more advanced deployment cases an application might gather several proposals before committing them all at once.

 Before the initialization of a group, clients publish InitKeys (as KeyPackage objects) to a directory provided by the Service Provider.